AyushYadav1155/Popular-Movies-Tv-Shows-and-People-Mobile-Application/README.md

 - The application's update feature only works in 'Light' Mode of the Mobile.

 - The update feature can only be used once per app open.
-(I am assuming it is due to the way I used to call the funtion)
+(I am assuming it is due to the way I used to call the function)

-- For some reason sometimes cache momeny isn't updated properly.
+- For some reason sometimes cache memory isn't updated properly.

-If anyone taking an interest in this application and has a idea how to fix them kindly Email me at ayush.rk.yadav14@gmail.com (I have to learn more things in android so I have decided to move on other porjects and work on this while I have free time)
+If anyone taking an interest in this application and has a idea how to fix them kindly Email me at ayush.rk.yadav14@gmail.com (I have to learn more things in android so I have decided to move on other projects and work on this while I have free time)

 ## 2.7 Future Scope

-I haven't given much thought on the future of this application but I would like to implement Swipe layout for refreshing and remove the toolbar altogeather to avoid the hassle of fixing toolbar for Day and Night (Light & Dark) Mode.
+I haven't given much thought on the future of this application but I would like to implement Swipe layout for refreshing and remove the toolbar altogether to avoid the hassle of fixing toolbar for Day and Night (Light & Dark) Mode.